techwriter-pl/techwriter-pl.github.io/blog/oferta-pracy-technical-writer-handsontable-zdalnie-hybrydowo-lub-stacjonarnie-gdynia/index.md

 1. Apply using the form or by sending an email to careers@handsontable.com
 2. Let's talk!
 You will have a quick interview with the CEO in English, using Google Meet.
-At this meeting, we will discuss fundamental matters such as your expected salary andform of employment.
+At this meeting, we will discuss fundamental matters such as your expected salary and form of employment.
 3. Whoa, is it a match?
 You will have an interview with the CEO and Marketing Manager, partly in English, using Google Meet.
 4. A brief background check - we might want to review your previous work or talk